UmaRathore/azlabs/virtual_networks/README.md

 ![Private DNS](./images/VnetLinkPrivateDNS.png)

+### Notes

+- Add domain name helps you create user names that are familiar to users. azure@tutorialdojo.com.
+You can verify custom domain by using TXT or MX record types.
+- RRSIG used in domain name security DNSEC to provide cryptographic signatures for DNS records.
+These signatures validates authenticity of DNS data and not used for ownership verification.
+- SOA provide admin details about domain.
+- A record: map domain name to IP address.
+EntraID comes with initial domain name <domain>.onmicrosoft.com.
+- Cant delete, change the initial domain but add org name.

 ### Lab 05 - Implement Intersite Connectivity
 ```
 This lab covers communication between virtual networks.
 You implement virtual network peering and test connections.
 You will also create a custom route.
 Connectivity between the segmented areas.
 This is a common scenario for separating production from development or separating one subsidiary from another.